jennanico/designAthon2026/README.md

 Example:
 `python3 grant_greedy_knapsack.py dataset.csv 50000 impact_to_score_ratio`

-Results will be printed to terminal.
+Results will be printed to terminal and written to the respective files (either greedy_output.txt or brute_force_output.txt).